 - Aktion Club (service club in partnership with Kiwanis Club) completed 16 service projects in 2017.

-- Annual trip in 2017 was to Minneapolis, attended by 54 individuals.
+- Annual trip in 2018 was to Michigan, attended by 54 individuals.

 - Yearly special needs prom attended by 156 individuals from RCS and the general public.